 I visited the city of Constanta for a few days out during my Beach Holiday in Mamaia.
-The city had been I the back of my mind after chatting to a few Romanian people in the UK about it.
+The city had been in the back of my mind after chatting to a few Romanian people in the UK about it.

 Constanta is the oldest continuously inhabited city in Romania, the city was founded around 600 BC.
 It is located in the Northern Dobruja region of Romania, on the Black Sea coast.
 It is the warmest city in the country and as such is a popular tourist destination.
-I enjoyed my roam around the city which has some nice coast line a massive port and some interesting historical buildings.
+I enjoyed my roam around the city which has some nice coastline a massive port and some interesting historical buildings.

 What Wikipedia Says